-6 Health Canada Decision-Making Framework for Identifying, Assessing, and Managing Health Risks -August 1, 2000 exposure when interacting with treated pets.
-Also considered are the anticipated durations (short-, intermediate- or long-term) and routes of exposure (oral, inhalation, or skin contact).
+6 Health Canada Decision-Making Framework for Identifying, Assessing, and Managing Health Risks -August 1, 2000 the pesticide in occupational or residential settings, food and drinking water exposure, or exposure when interacting with treated pets.
+Also considered are the anticipated durations (short, intermediate- or long-term) and routes of exposure (oral, inhalation, or skin contact).
 In addition, an assessment of health risks must consider available information on aggregate exposure and cumulative effects.